gSchool/DNA-release-3/01-welcome/01-intro.md

 ## Reminders
 * The Pre-Assessment:
     * Must be completed *prior* to starting Phase A **and**
-    * Must be completed prior to COB Monday, July 19th. _If you do not complete before you will be deferred to the next offering of 103 From User Need to Contract Award._
+    * Must be completed prior to COB Monday, September 13th. _If you do not complete before you will be deferred to the next offering of 103 From User Need to Contract Award._
 * Phasing Content: We will send reminders throughout the course to complete content and to ensure you are progressing.
 This _recommended_ phasing is beneficial because it:
     * Allows for you to get maximum interaction with learning guides and feedback on your answers, and
     * Prevents you from having to cram all the content in last minute.
 * Course Completion:
-    * **All content** must be completed prior to COB Thursday, July 29th.
+    * **All content** must be completed prior to COB Wednesday, September 22nd.
     * To continue on to Module 104, you must receive an 80% or greater on the post assessment.
     * Don’t forget about the survey this is how we continue to improve the course!
 * Office Hours: We will continue to host office hours where you can drop in and speak with the learning guides about the material or ask program specific questions.